mcfarley1/mcfarley1/README.md

 - 👋 Hi, I’m @mcfarley1
 - 👀 I’m interested in automating Excel to do things that Excel wouldn't normally do.
-This ranges from the frivolous (making games in Excel) to the serious (using Excel for processing data and cleaning dirty data).
+This ranges from the frivolous (making games and unusual conditional formatting in Excel) to the serious (using Excel for processing data and cleaning dirty data).
 - 🌱 I’m currently learning VBA.